wsargent/slf4j-benchmark/README.md

 ## TL;DR

 Under normal circumstances, there is not a huge difference between Logback and Log4J 2.

-If you're logging in background, use a disruptor based async appender and then log to a buffered filewriter, or to network.
+If you're logging in background, use a disruptor based async appender and then log to a buffered filewriter, or to network, and use a shutdown hook.

 When disabled, logging has effectively no cost.
 When enabled, it's effectively free to the application, but it's easy to generate huge amount of logs, and most of the costs involve processing those logs downstream.

 **Logging is free, logs are expensive.**